nadnone/chip8_emu/README.md

 # This is just an other Chip-8 Emulator
 ## Still in development

-- that currently doesn't work as expected
+- that currently only shows graphics

 Source:
 - https://tobiasvl.github.io/blog/write-a-chip-8-emulator/